dennissergeev/exoclimes_7_clouds/README.md

 ## DISCLAIMER:

 These are codes for learning basics and toy modelling only, and are NOT complete with regards to physics/chemistry in-depth details (which matter a lot), may contain bugs, and are not as tested as the original implementations.
 They are also not numerically optimised (on purpose for readability).

-So do not use these for end product science, consult an expert in the field for example (non-exhaustive list) A&M -> VIRGA [Natasha Batalha, Caroline Morley, Mark Marley], tracer sat adj -> [Elspeth Lee, Xianyu Tan, Tad Komacek], two mass moment microphysics -> [Elspeth Lee, Kazumasa Ohno] if you want to go further with any of the methods for `real' science.
+So do NOT use these for end product science, consult an expert in the field for example (non-exhaustive list) A&M -> VIRGA [Natasha Batalha, Caroline Morley, Mark Marley], tracer sat adj -> [Xianyu Tan, Tad Komacek, Elspeth Lee], two mass moment microphysics -> [Kazumasa Ohno, Elspeth Lee] if you want to go further with any of the methods for `real' science.

 For bin models (not used here) consult a CARMA expert e.g. Diana Powell, Peter Gao. \
 For interest in the DRIFT moment methodology consult Christiane Helling or Peter Woitke. \